Kazakh raids into Russia: Background

-Timeline
+Kazakh raids on Cossack settlements

 1690

 According to the Yesipov Chronicle, the Kazakhs approached a fort undetected.
 On the night of 2 August 1690, they stormed and plundered the fort, capturing two Russian servicemen from Tyumen and about 30 local men and women, killing around 20 Tarkhan Tatars, and seizing horses and livestock.
 On 4 August, a large detachment of over 700 men set out in pursuit from Tobolsk and Tyumen, led by A. V. Klepikov, consisting of boyar sons, mounted Cossacks, and Siberian Tatars.
 The detachment tracked the Kazakh forces for 38 days but was unable to locate them.

 In November 1690, another embassy was sent to Tobolsk, headed by Kabai, to resolve issues that had arisen due to mutual raids.
 At the same time, negotiations were held at Lake Yamyshev between representatives of the Tobolsk administration, headed by steward Pavel Sharygin, and prominent Kazakh murzas Sary and Keldei, who were sent by the khan to sign a trade agreement on the terms of Central Asian merchant mediation.
 However, due to an attack on Russian hunters on the banks of the Irtysh, Sary and Keldei were captured and taken to Tobolsk, where Sary soon died.
 Keldei remained imprisoned.